carlosafonso/microservices/gcp/README.md

     ```

 3. Edit `terraform.tfvars` and set the apporpriate values.
-4. Issue the following command to enable the required GCP APIs:
+4. Deploy the Terraform template:

     ```
-    ./scripts/enable-services.sh
-    ```

-5. Deploy the Terraform template:

-    ```
     terraform apply -auto-approve
     ```

+    > **NOTE:** The Terraform module will automatically enable the necessary Google Cloud APIs.

 ## Running the demo